 By collaborating, combining resources and mobilising community and industry support, NASSSA aims to improve outcomes for all students.
 NASSSA is a key link between schools and community, Universities, Registered Training Organisations (RTOs) and industry partners across northern Adelaide.

 NASSSA Strategic Directions

 NASSSA’s moral purpose is to optimise the aspirations and achievement of every student by working collectively to build the capacity of its members.
-The NASSSA Strategic Plan 2015 – 2017 has four goals:
+The NASSSA Strategic Plan 2018-2020 has three goals:

-1. Ensure successful levels of achievement for every NASSSA student;
+1. Ensure high levels of expectation and achievement for every NASSSA student;

-3. Engage in professional learning which develops all NASSSA staff; and,
+2. Engage in professional learning which develops all NASSSA staff; and

 NASSSA Curriculum Area Teams